TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/60 - 1 Peter/1 Peter 4/1 Peter 4.19.md

 ---

-Wherefore let them also that suffer according to the will of God commit their souls in well-doing unto a faithful Creator.
+Therefore let them also who suffer according to the will of God in doing good entrust their souls to him, as to a faithful Creator.